-Also referred to as an "initial sales charge."
+\Also referred to as an "initial sales charge."

-Edward D. Jones & Co.
+Edward D. Jones & Co., L.P.
 (Edward Jones)

-Effective on or after May 1, 2020, shareholders purchasing fund shares through an Edward Jones platform or account are eligible only for the following load waivers (front-end sales charge waivers and contingent deferred, or back-end sales charge waivers) and discounts, which may differ from those disclosed elsewhere in this fund's prospectus or SAI.
-In all instances, it is the shareholder's responsibility to inform Edward Jones at the time of purchase of any relationship, holdings of fund family or other facts qualifying the purchaser for breakpoints or waivers.
+Effective on or after December 1, 2020, the following information supersedes prior information with respect to transactions and positions held in fund shares through an Edward Jones system.
+Shareholders purchasing fund shares through an Edward Jones platform or account are eligible only for the following load waivers (front-end sales charge waivers and contingent deferred, or back-end sales charge waivers) and discounts, which may differ from those disclosed elsewhere in this fund's prospectus or statement of information (SAI).
+In all instances, it is the shareholder's responsibility to inform Edward Jones at the time of purchase of any relationship, holdings of fund family or other facts qualifying the purchaser for discounts or waivers.
 Edward Jones can ask for documentation of such circumstance.
+Shareholders should contact Edward Jones if they have questions regarding their eligibility for these discounts and waivers.